M3ND1/M3ND1/README.md

 <h1 align="center">Hi there 👋, My name is Karol </h1>
 <h3 align="center"> I am an IT student with a passion for .NET development, currently studying at the University of Lodz.
 My areas of focus include SQL, C#, JavaScript, HTML, and CSS.
 In addition, I have experience in C++ and have completed small univeristy projects in this language.
 I am seeking internship opportunities to gain more experience and expand my skills. </h3>

-- 🌱 I’m currently learning .NET / REACT
+- 🌱 I’m currently working on big project (EcommerceApp) using .NET MVC / React.js
 - 📫 You can reach me with my mail here: menkarol27@gmail.com
 - 👨‍💻 On this github I am posting my recent projects, feel free to check on them
 - ☕ Morning Coffee enjoyer 🙂 <br/>